8 minute read

 Also ransomware recursive encrypt folders, it might look something like this:

-void handleFiles(const char* folderPath) {
+void handleFiles(const char* folderPath, uint64_t key) {

 WIN32_FIND_DATAA findFileData;